REFER A PATIENT - Please click here for details.

 Following a period of conservative management, Kelly then underwent her first Lipoedema-Extraction surgery with Dr Lekich.
 Utilising a protocol to manage underlying venous disease and a Lymph-Sparing technique, the Lipoedema-Extraction surgery resulted in 11.6 litres of diseased fat being removed from the anterior of her upper legs.
 Kelly described her recovery as being very difficult following her first surgery.
 Comparatively, her second surgery in June 2023, which resulted in 5 litres of diseased fat being removed from the posterior of her upper legs, Kelly described as feeling as though she could go to a dance party afterwards.
 In August 2023, Kelly underwent her third surgery, which resulted in 4.7 litres of diseased fat being removed from her lower legs.

-At this stage, immediately post-third-surgery and with possibly 2 or more surgeries still to go, Kelly says that physically she feels quite different, however, psychologically, she still feels challenged.
 “It’s hard to imagine what it must be like to not be in pain” Kelly says.
 “I just want to be mobile, active, and not end up in a wheelchair.
 I have two young children and I want to enjoy my life, as opposed to just existing.”
-Kelly anticipates that some skin removal will be required to complete her surgical journey, 12 months post-op, and says she really looks forward to a new wardrobe.

 Leave a reply